AverardoDiMugello/doge-guard/README.md

 Doge Guard is a simple [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) application that uses an LLM to analyze a Final Rule document, detect if any commenter disputed the agency's statutory authority to make the rule, then output yes or no, and if the answer is yes, include citations to the specific comments.

+The name "Doge Guard" was a suggestion from Grok.

 ## Results

 TODO: Link to releases for 2023 and 2024